mtcute/mtcute/packages/html-parser/README.md

-# @mtcute/html-parser
+# @mtqt/html-parser

-> HTML entities parser for MTCute
+> HTML entities parser for mtqt

 This package implements formatting syntax based on HTML, similar to the one available in the Bot API ([documented here](https://core.telegram.org/bots/api#html-style))